 - Can this example be modded?
 If not, can you make it modifiable?

-Present your Basho’s plan in a format that will enable others to follow it.
+Present your triad’s plan in a format that will enable others in your Basho to follow it.

 - The plan should enable your peers to follow it without you intervening